 Personalised rewards for premium Citi Rewards credit cards

-If you have a Citi Rewards Platinum, Signature or Prestige credit card, you can also use your points for something not listed in the rewards catalogue through Citi’s Personalised Rewards service.
+If you have a Citi Rewards, Premier or Prestige credit card, you can also use your points for something not listed in the rewards catalogue through Citi’s Personalised Rewards service.
 To do this, you’ll need to contact Citi directly and provide full details of what you’d like to redeem, including:

 The Australian dollar price